Program director

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements:

-To be eligible for admission to the B.S. degree curriculum in health information management, the applicant must have completed a minimum of 90 quarter units at an accredited college or university.
-Listed below are the admission and prerequisite requirements listed in general education domain order.
+To be eligible for admission to the B.S. degree curriculum in health information and informatics, the applicant must have completed a minimum of 90 quarter units at an accredited college or university.
+Admission and prerequisite requirements are listed below in general education domain order.

 Prerequisites